ARMmbed/mbed-os-5-docs/docs/reference/configuration/Storage.md

 }
 ```

-### FILESYSTEM
+#### FILESYSTEM

 ![FILESYSTEM](./FILESYSTEM.jpg)

-The FILESYSTEM configuration resembles the EXTERNAL with the difference that it uses FileSysytemStore on the external flash.
-By default, the FileSystemStore will use the default filesystem and the default block device.
+The `FILESYSTEM` configuration resembles the `EXTERNAL` with the difference that it uses FileSystemStore on the external flash.
+By default, FileSystemStore used the default file system and the default block device.

-In this configuration, all kvstore C API paths are mapped to the SecureStore class and this class will handle the use of the internal TDBStore or external FileSystemStore.
+In this configuration, all KVStore C API paths are mapped to the SecureStore class.
+This class handles the use of the internal TDBStore or external FileSystemStore.

-This configuration can be enabled by setting storage_type in storage mbed_lib.json to FILESYSTEM.
+You can enable this configuration by setting `storage_type` to `FILESYSTEM` in `storage mbed_lib.json`.

-Below is the FILESYSTEM configuration mbed_lib.json
+Below is the `FILESYSTEM` configuration in `mbed_lib.json`:

 ```
 {
     "name": "filesystem_store",